Hrushikeshnehete/hrushi-demo/README.md

 # hrushi-demo
-this my first git repository.................

 <br>
-author:- Hrushikesh nehete
+this my first practice project. it is a snake game that i created by using c++ language.